 The subversive festival has some big changes in store...

 After taking the show on the road to Paris last month with Willow and Jaden Smith in tow, the Afropunk Festival will return to its Brooklyn home, Commodore Barry Park, for August 22 and 23.
-Festival organisers have just announced the main event's line-up, and it's honestly way more exciting than some of the bills some so-called blockbuster summer fests have in store for this year.
+Festival organizers have just announced the main event's lineup, and it's honestly way more exciting than some of the bills some so-called blockbuster summer fests have in store for this year.

 Grace Jones, Lenny Kravitz, Lauryn Hill and Danny Brown have all been named as festival headliners.
 And the first wave announcement also confirmed Kelis, Suicidal Tendencies, Kele, Thundercat, Cakes Da Killa, Gold Link, Petite Noir, and Kaytranada.

 While the festival's lineups have been consistently dope since its 2002 founding, there are some big changes in store for Afropunk this year.
 In addition to the Paris festival, organizers have added October dates down in Atlanta, although that lineup has yet to be confirmed.
 Also new this year is the first ever Afropunk Ball, at which the legendary Jones will pull up to the bumper as the headlining performer.
 The ball will benefit the Afropunk Global Initiative, which advocates for "a holistic, democratic and enlightened representation of people of color within all facets of society with the goal to create unique programming that encourages diversity in media."